MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/plan-history-logs.md

 # required metadata

 title: View plan history and planning logs
-description: This topic explains how to view the history of planning jobs triggered with Planning Optimization.
+description: This topic explains how to view the history of planning jobs that are triggered by the Planning Optimization functionality.
 author: ChristianRytt
 manager: AnnBe
 ms.date: 10/30/2019